 CFRA and FMLA certification are medical confirmations that employees need to obtain in order to take leave under each of these acts.
 Any time leave is requested under these acts, the employer is entitled to require its employees to show certification in order to have their leave requests approved.

-If you work for a small employer, you need to make sure you get a CFRA or FMLA certification signed by the employer and your doctor within 15 days of your leave request.
+If you work for a small organization, you need to make sure you get a CFRA or FMLA certification signed by the company and your doctor within 15 days of your leave request.
 Not all medical leaves are CFRA or FMLA-qualified medical leaves, however.
 In order to designate your medical leave as a CFRA or FMLA leave, a specially designed form must be completed.

 What is the Pregnancy Disability Leave Law (PDLL)?